CooperJohnston/startup/README.md

-# Cooper Johnston's CS260 Startup
+# Cooper Johnston's AWS Startup
 Allowing you to find something worthwhile to read, and appreciate what your friends think.

 ## The Pitch